How to Repair a Cracked Engine Block

 You also want to keep the temperature even across the engine block.
 If an area suddenly loses heat, you might cause additional cracks or worsen existing damage.
 When welding a cast iron engine block, it’s important to remember that it will retain heat and not transfer the temperature quickly.

 Move the weld inch by inch using short passes and clean the engine block in between.
-Alternatively, you can peen the welded area allowing the heat to gravitate towards the open pores.
+Alternatively, you can peen the welded area allowing the heat to gravitate toward the open pores.

 Once you’ve completed the repair, slowly bring the entire engine block down to an average room temperature.
 This might take some extra time.
 However, it will guarantee a tight weld and ensure that your engine block won’t crack under strain.